lirrensi/comlink-py/README.md

 -   🦾 **Dead-simple call syntax**: Just import your worker as a Python object!
 -   🔬 Great for experimenting with models/tools that require different CUDA/drivers/Python versions on the same system.
 -   💡 Useful for mixed environments (Windows, Linux) in modular/monolithic codebases.
+-   💡 Useful so you do not to run servers to communicate if would be setting on network stack, and also can see print()s directly from your parent script - useful for debug

 ---